Duration: 1-2 weeks (level one) or 12 weeks (level two)

-You must be enrolled in an accredited occupational therapy education program to apply for the Occupational Therapy Internship.
+You must be enrolled in an accredited, affiliated occupational therapy education program to apply for the Occupational Therapy Internship.
 The academic fieldwork coordinator at your college or university arranges admission to the internship.

 In addition to meeting general admissions standards, occupational therapists should be comfortable working with people who have physical limitations.
 Therapists must be patient, tactful and persuasive when working with people who have a variety of physical needs and highly specific occupational needs.

-Upon completion of the Occupational Therapy Internship, you will receive a certificate of completion from Mayo Clinic School of Health Sciences.
-Occupational therapy interns also graduate from their respective university upon successful completion of their fieldwork.
+Occupational therapy interns graduate from their respective university upon successful completion of their fieldwork.

 Graduates are then responsible for scheduling and completing their certification tests through the National Board for Certification in Occupational Therapy.
 Those who pass the test are awarded the title of registered occupational therapist.
 Individual states also may require licensure.

 How to apply

 Your occupational therapy fieldwork must be arranged and approved by the academic fieldwork coordinator from your college or university.